 Schools are responsible for determining whether students are eligible for school transport assistance.
 An application is not required for a place on a school bus.
 Caregivers should speak to their school’s Bus Controller or another staff member to confirm their child’s eligibility and find out what school transport options are available.

 Students may be eligible for a conveyance allowance if they meet all three transport assistance criteria and:

 - there is not a school bus available, or

-Schools are responsible for submitting the applications for conveyance allowance to the Ministry.
+Schools are responsible for submitting applications for conveyance allowance to the Ministry.

-The caregivers should fill out Section A of the School Transport Conveyance Allowance Application form [DOCX, 87 KB] before the school completes section B.
+Caregivers should fill out Section A of the School Transport Conveyance Allowance Application form [DOCX, 87 KB] before the school completes Section B.

 Last reviewed: Has this been useful?
 Give us your feedback